shubhagrwl/eduanalytics/README.md

 Note: This requires refactoring `server.Init()` to return the events controller or initializing it in main.go instead.

-#### 2. ⚠️ No RBAC Authorization
+#### 2. ✅ RBAC Authorization Implemented
-Students can access other students' data.
-Need role-based access control middleware.
+Role-based access control using Casbin is now implemented.
+See `QUICK_START_RBAC.md` for details.

 #### 3. ⚠️ In-Memory Session Storage
 Sessions are lost on restart.
 Should use Redis or similar for production.